Bouhm/stardew-valley-mods/NPCMapLocations/docs/README.md

 show/hide characters automatically based on various criteria (e.g. after they're talked to, when in same location, within a certain distance, quests and/or birthdays, etc).

-You can optionally enable a minimap, and drag it by holding `CTRL`.
+You can optionally enable a minimap.
+You can move it by holding `CTRL` + right-click on the minimap, then dragging it to the new position.

 ### For mod authors
 See the [author guide](author-guide.md) for more info.